fawazahmed0/quran-hadith-search/docs/intro.md

 sidebar_position: 1
 ---

-# Quran & Hadith
+# Intro

-Quran in Multiple Languages Available
+This website has Quran and hadiths in multiple languages

-Hadith in Multiple Languages with Multiple Gradings Available
+Also the hadiths has multiple grades